 Other diseases and health issues

-Water-borne, food-borne and other infectious diseases (including typhoid, hepatitis A and rabies) are common.
+Water-borne, food-borne and other infectious diseases (including typhoid, hepatitis A and rabies) are common, especially in rural areas.

 - Boil drinking water or drink bottled water in rural areas.